mattywilson/OSINT-Tool/README.md

 AlienVault: https://otx.alienvault.com/api

-Re-run this again and this will spit out a result into the CMD console.
+Re-run this again and this will provide results for the provided IP/Hash/Domain.